 Finally, with a micropipette, transfer the supernatant containing the DNA to a new tube [1].
 Use a spectrophotometer to measure the concentration of the isolated DNA at 260 nanometers… and to identify any impurities at 230 and 280 nanometers [2].

-ECU: Talent transfers the supernatant to a new tube.
+CU: Talent transfers the supernatant to a new tube.

 Reuse 3.9.1.